 Remember, while there are time limits for suing, often, you have a little time to research your potential attorney in the comfort of your own home, on your own time.

 Tip #5 -Research the Best Child Custody Lawyers in Houston

-The most important part of any family law case is the well-being of the children.
-This is why it's important to find an excellent family law attorney who has the experience and a good reputation with child custody cases.
+The essential part of any family law case is the well-being of the children.
+This is why it's necessary to find an excellent family law attorney with experience and a good reputation with child custody cases.

 Before making the mistake of hiring the wrong lawyer, do extensive research because it could cost you precious time with your child.
 A lawyer may have succeeded in your cousin's custody case, but your situation is different.

 Diligently research lawyers recommended to you before you hire them.
 You want to discover as much as you can about them and the law firm they work for.